-From the foregoing literature however, it has been clear that no study had been conducted to assess the effects of motivation on the performance of primary school teachers in Kameke County.
+From the foregoing literature however, it has been clear that no study had been conducted to assess the effects of motivation on the performance of primary school teachers in Nabwigulu sub-county.
 Therefore, a research gap was evident in investigating whether motivation of teachers increased their morale to perform as well as the effect of intrinsic and extrinsic motivation on the performance of teachers.
-This study investigated and provided information to close the above mentioned research gaps.
+Poor accommodation for teachers in Nabwigulu subcounty has remained a biggest problem.